griffithlab/pVACtools/docs/pvacfuse/filter_commands.rst

 Filtering Commands
 =============================

-pVACfuse currently offers a binding filter.
+pVACfuse currently offers two filters: a binding filter and a top score filter.

 The binding filter is always run automatically as part of the pVACfuse pipeline.
+The top score filter is run if the ``--top-result-per-mutation`` flag is set.

-It can also be run manually to narrow the final results down further.
+All filters can also be run manually to narrow the final results down further.

 Binding Filter
 --------------